With its new features and updates, LinkedIn is becoming a social media platform that you shouldn’t overlook, especially if you are a B2B marketer.

 In the “Updates” section of your analytics, you get a wealth of information about your recent LinkedIn posts (or “updates”).
 Besides providing data such as the impressions, clicks, and social actions, it also calculates each post’s clickthrough rate (CTR) and engagement rate.
 Amazing!

 To find out what content your followers like, go through the table and look for posts with an above-average CTR or engagement rate.
 Then, experiment with similar types of content and see if they perform just as well.

 Learn about your followers and visitors

-Using this information at Buffer, we can tailor our posts to their interests by sharing content relevant to their job functions.
+Using this information, we can tailor our posts to their interests by sharing content that is relevant to their job functions.
 This could include content on marketing (which we write a lot about), startups, and technology.

 Once you know what to post on LinkedIn, here’s a tip to help you drive engagement to your LinkedIn posts.

-According to LinkedIn, one of the best LinkedIn posting strategies is to use rich media like images and videos.
-They found that images lead to a 98 percent higher comment rate, while links to YouTube videos can result in a 75 percent higher share rate.
+According to LinkedIn, one of the best practices for running a LinkedIn Company Page is to use rich media like images and videos.
+They found that images lead to a 98 percent higher comment rate while links to YouTube videos can result in a 75 percent higher share rate.

 So now you know what to post, how about the best time to post?